auraphp/Aura.Input/README.md

 Rendering : via Aura.View
 =========================

-As `Aura.Form` doesn't have a rendering functionality we can make use of [Aura.View][] or similar ones.
+As `Aura.Input` doesn't have a rendering functionality we can make use of [Aura.View][] or similar ones.
 The [Aura.View][] has built in capability of rendering the field attributes and values.